devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 }
 ```

 The service should reply with a list of matches using the same case folding transformation as is done for collision detection, including the full **Register Transactions** and **Inclusion Proofs** necessary for an SPV wallet to independently verify data.
-The client may then locally resolve any naming collosions or present a list of the resulting **Cash Accounts** with as much context information as reasonable, such as **Account Age**, **Collision Avoidance Part** and **Previous Interaction** for this account and let the user choose which to use.
+The client may then locally resolve any naming collisions or present a list of the resulting **Cash Accounts** with as much context information as reasonable, such as **Account Age**, **Collision Avoidance Part** and **Previous Interaction** for this account and let the user choose which to use.

 ```
 {